cnrosu/AutoHelpDesk/docs/windows-firewall-smb-cross-vlan.md

 1. **Environment layout.** A company separates workstations into VLAN A (general users) and VLAN B (finance).
 The finance department keeps its QuickBooks files on a Windows file server in VLAN B. A Windows 10 workstation in VLAN A is configured with the default "Remote Assistance (DCOM-In)" firewall rule that allows inbound TCP 135 from any network.
 2. **Initial compromise.** An employee in VLAN A opens a phishing email that drops ransomware.
 The malware immediately scans for SMB/NetBIOS services over TCP 135/139/445 to move laterally.
-3. **Cross-VLAN movement.** Because the firewall rule allows TCP 135 from any remote address, the ransomware can reach the finance file server even though it sits on a different VLAN.
+3. **Movement beyond the local subnet.** Because the firewall rule allows TCP 135 from any remote address, the ransomware can reach the finance file server even though it sits on a different VLAN.
 The server responds, and the malware authenticates using stolen domain credentials.
 4. **Payload execution.** The ransomware copies itself to the finance file server via SMB, launches remotely, and begins encrypting the shared QuickBooks and Excel files that the finance team relies on daily.
 5. **Business impact.** Finance users in VLAN B suddenly lose access to their accounting data, payroll spreadsheets, and invoices.
 Operations halt until backups are restored, causing downtime and potential financial penalties.